rikterbeek/payment-php/README.md

 6.PaymentMethods
   - get-payment-methods.php             : Get payment methods available for merchant account.
 7.OpenInvoice
-  - return-order-rows.php               : Implementing open invoice.
+  - httppost
+    - openinvoice-server.php            : Implementation of Open Invoice service.
+  - soap
+    - openinvoice-server.php            : Implementation of Open Invoice service.
 ```
 ## Manuals
 The code examples are based on our [Integration manual](https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/1301/1287312) and the [API manual](https://support.adyen.com/index.php?/Knowledgebase/Article/GetAttachment/2102/1543852) which provides rich information on how our platform works.
 Please find our manuals on [support.adyen.com](support.adyen.com).

 ## Support
-If you do have any suggestions or questions regarding the code examples please send an e-mail to github@adyen.com.
+If you do have any suggestions or questions regarding the code examples please send an e-mail to support@adyen.com.